abbyteitgen11/AMES_GNN_MTL_Network/AMES_FINAL/README.md

 ## Stopping Training Early (UserStopping)

 If `UserStopping` is listed in the `callbacks` section of the YAML, a `STOPFLAG.yml` file is created at the start of training.
-To stop training gracefully at the end of the current epoch, set:
+To stop training at the end of the current epoch, set:

 ```yaml
 STOPFLAG: True